-The Vision Services Severity Rating Scale 2.0 (VSSRS 2.0) is a tool designed to assist the Teacher of Students with Visual Impairment (TVI) in making suggestions for service time for students who are Blind/Visually impaired (BVI), birth to 26, including those with additional disabilities, regardless of their educational placement or service delivery model.
+The Vision Services Severity Rating Scale 2.0 (VSSRS 2.0) is a tool designed to assist the teacher of students with visual impairment (TVI) in making suggestions for service time for students who are blind/low vision (BLV), birth to 26, including those with additional disabilities, regardless of their educational placement or service delivery model.
 This document includes the history of the VSSRS, its purpose and intended use, what to gather before completing the rubric, instructions for completing it, and considerations for additional service time needs for non-instructional services.
 After obtaining a score using the rubric, a "severity of need" score will be calculated to assist with determining a suggested service time.